poppy-project/poppy-docs/quickstarts/vrep.rst

    <a href="http://www.coppeliarobotics.com/downloads.html" target="_blank">here</a>

-It is free to use if you are from teh education world and you can get a limited version otherwise.
+It is free to use if you are from the education world and you can get a limited version otherwise.

 Warning: a physical simulation always asks for quite a lot of computation, so try to run it on a not-too-old computer.